 Your resume has made it through the screening process.
 The firm, company, or agency is looking for someone with your credentials.
 The objective part of the process is finished.
 Now the prospective employer wants to meet you in person.
 From this point forward, all decisions about you are going to be purely subjective.
-The first impression you make on the interviewer is of the utmost importance.
+The first impression you make is of the utmost importance.
 The interviewer will notice immediately if you are dressed professionally, speak articulately, and seem confident, knowledgeable, alert and motivated.
 It is perfectly normal to be nervous before such an experience, but if you come prepared, you will soon feel at ease and be capable of handling the interview like a two-way conversation.

-Preparing for the Interview
+Preparing for the interview

 Research the firm as completely as possible.
 That includes finding out about the person who will interview you.Â Look up the firm online, in Martindale-Hubbell, in Chambers USA: Americaâ€™s Leading Lawyers for Business – The Clientâ€™s Guide, or one of the several available legal directories.Â In addition to information about the firm, look for information that tells you the kind of law its lawyers practice and their backgrounds.
-Is your interviewer a UALR Bowen School of Law graduate?
+Is your interviewer a UALR William H. Bowen School of Law graduate?
 Are any of the other attorneys UALR graduates?
 Where did they earn their undergraduate degrees?

 Check Symplicity for the firm profile.
 Get information about the firm from current or past employees (often classmates) you may know.
 Conduct a LEXIS search of the firm to determine what their recent cases have been so you are prepared to discuss them during the interview.
 Your goal is to show that you know a great deal about the firm and you are applying there because of what you know.

 Consider and prepare answers to potential questions.
 Familiarize yourself with potential questions that may be asked of you, and plan your answers.
 Prepare questions you want to ask about the firm and possibly the interviewer.
 Sample sets of questions of both kinds are included at the end of this section.
 The most important question you should be prepared to answer is â€śWhy should we hire you?â€ť Be positive, not defensive.
 Stress your strong points.
 Do not point out your weaknesses.Â Answer with a description of the skills you can bring to the firm that will meet its needs.

 Practice interviewing with friends, attorneys you know, or the assistant dean.
 Try to make these practice interviews as realistic as possible.

 Dress appropriately.
 The legal profession is conservative.
 While many interviewers in this market indicate the black, gray or navy pant or skirt suit is not required, this is still appropriate interview attire.
 In any case, attire for men and women should be simple in nature and conservative in style, and clean, neat and tidy in appearance.
 Shoes shined with matching socks.
 Collars stiffened.
 Women should avoid bright colors, low-cut necklines, short skirts and tight clothing.
 Jewelry should be minimal.
 Body piercings SHOULD NOT be highlighted.
 Tattoos should be covered.
 In Arkansas at least, hose have become optional, but if worn should be skin-toned.
 Think about interview attire and your professional wardrobe when making purchases from here on out.

 Be prompt.
-Arrive about 10 minutes before the scheduled interview.
+Arrive about ten minutes before the scheduled interview.
 Smile when you meet the interviewer and shake hands firmly.
 Remember: The first few minutes are the most important ones.Â Keep in mind that the interview situation is often stressful for the interviewer as well as the candidate.

 Be an active participant.
 Help to keep a conversation going rather than a question and answer period.
 Answer questions with descriptive statements rather than monosyllables.

-Expect to be asked questions such as â€śWhy did you go to UALR William H. Bowen School of Law?â€ť or â€śWhat makes you think you will make a good attorney?â€ť More experienced attorneys will sometimes ask behavioral questions like â€śTell me about a time when you had to deal with an individual you did not like, or who did not like you.â€ť It is important to remain calm and poised while answering these questions in a positive, non-defensive manner.
+Expect to be asked questions such as â€śWhy did you go to the UALR William H. Bowen School of Law?â€ť or â€śWhat makes you think you will make a good attorney?â€ť More experienced attorneys will sometimes ask behavioral questions like â€śTell me about a time when you had to deal with an individual you did not like, or who did not like you.â€ť It is important to remain calm and poised while answering these questions in a positive, non-defensive manner.
 The interviewer may want to see how well you deal with pressure and think on your feet.

 Ask for the interviewerâ€™s business card.
 Eye contact is important.
 Look at your interviewer.Â Show a genuine interest in the firm.
 In your initial interview, do not ask questions about salary, vacations, or how quickly associates become partners.

-After the Interview
+After the interview

 After leaving the interview, write down as much information as you can remember, including the names of individuals with whom you spoke.
 Use this information to compose a thank-you letter to the interviewer or to the person who arranged the interviews, if there were several interviewers.Â Express gratitude for the time that the attorney spent with you, and indicate that you found the experience both enlightening and enjoyable.

 If you receive an offer from the firm or company, you may take time to think about it.
 It is unusual that a candidate accepts on the spot.
 OCI employers have been asked to allow up to two weeks for your response.
-However, be sensitive to the employerâ€™s need as well.
+However, be sensitive to the employerâ€™s needs as well.
 You may respond immediately, but make sure that you ask all the questions that may occur to you before you accept an offer.
 If you never had an opportunity to discuss salary, this is the appropriate time.
 Career Services has information on negotiating compensation that may be helpful.